Microarray Analysis

 Input

-To start the analysis, the user should upload two files:
+To begin the analysis, upload the following two files:

-1. Expression matrix.
-This matrix can be provided as a .tsv/.csv file.
-ArrayAnalysis will automatically look for the column in the metadata file that matches with the column names of the matrix.
+• ArrayAnalysis will automatically detect the column in the metadata that corresponds to the sample names in the count matrix.

-2. Metadata file.
-The metadata table can be provided as a .tsv/.csv file or as a Series Matrix File available from the GEO website.
+• The metadata table can be provided as a .tsv or .csv file or as a Series Matrix File available from the GEO website.

 Output

-A preview of the expression matrix and metadata table will be shown.
-This way, you can check whether the data has been correctly uploaded.
+After uploading, a preview of both the expression matrix and the metadata table will be displayed.
+This allows you to verify that the data has been uploaded correctly.

 Pre-processing